 Lynette Yeow was a director of Destination Resorts and Hotels Sdn Bhd (formerly known as Themed Attractions Resorts & Hotels Sdn Bhd) (DRH), from 27 March 2015 to 31 December 2020.
 She has been a corporate lawyer since January 1995 and is a consultant at a law firm in Kuala Lumpur.
-Lynette is currently an independent non-executive director of Malaysia Building Society Berhad, CTOS Digital Berhad and TNB Power Generation Sdn Bhd.
-Lynette also served on the board of the Securities Commission Malaysia from June 2021 to June 2023.
+Lynette served on the board of the Securities Commission Malaysia from June 2021 to June 2023.
+Lynette is currently an independent non- executive director of Malaysia Building Society Berhad and of CTOS Digital Berhad.
 Together with her husband, SC Shekar, Lynette believes that we can all play a part in protecting our planet and the communities.